devzendo/digimorse/README.md

 # digimorse

+## What is this?
+Morse code was the first means by which messages were sent by Marconi, as he performed his experiments in the 1890's.
+This was achieved using a crude *spark gap* transmitter.
+In 1913, Edwin Armstrong and Alexander Meissner used thermionic valves to build a *continuous wave oscillator* which refined the transmission mechanism.
+This form of transmission, known by the acronym CW, was widely used for military, maritime and commercial telegraphy, gradually being replaced by more modern systems of communication.
+Its last maritime use was in 1999.

+It is still, however, used widely by amateur radio operators, such as myself.
+Although the electronic circuits used have been refined as far as they can be, the essential *continuous wave* transmission mechanism has remained unchanged.

+This project is an attempt to modernise that.

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.
 There's no graphical user interface at the moment - the system is configured and used via a command line interface.